 - If your split pea soup with ham seems to thick after simmering, stir in some more stock or water to thin it out.

-If you make this delicious split pea soup with ham, I’d love hearing from you.
-Be sure to leave a comment and/or give this recipe a rating ~ I do my best to reply to all your comments.
+Did you make this hearty and delicious split pea soup with ham and potato recipe?
+I’d love hearing from you if you did!
+Be sure to leave a comment.
+Or give this recipe a rating.
+I do my best to reply to all your comments.
 And snap a photo to post to Instagram.
-I’ll add the photos to my Insta stories as I love seeing all your creations.
+I’ll add the photos to my Insta stories.
+I love seeing all your creations.

 - Total Time: 2 hours